-The Sant' Agnese Estate has now been run by three generations of the Fanetti family, beginning with Adamo, followed by Giuseppe, and now Elisabetta, who picked up her father's secrets over the years, accompanying him through the vineyards as a young girl.
+The Sant' Agnese Estate has now been run by three generations of the Fanetti family, beginning with Adamo, followed by Giuseppe, and now Elisabetta, who picked up her father's secrets over the years by accompanying him through the vineyards as a young girl.
 The first renaissance of the Vino Nobile took place in the 1920s, thanks to Adamo Fanetti.
-He brought his wine to the first traditional wine fairs that took place in Siena in the 1930s, and from that moment the wine's fame was assured.
-Awards came thick and fast, including international recognition, such as the gold medals won at the Grands Prix of Paris, Ljubljana and Milan.
+He brought his wine to the wine fairs that took place in Siena in the 1930s, and from that moment the wine's fame was assured.
+Awards came quickly, including international recognition, such as the gold medals won at the Grands Prix of Paris, Ljubljana and Milan.
 Fanetti was the Vino Nobile, and the two would become synonymous.
-This association was confirmed following a rigorous study of the "genuine" Italian wines carried out by specialists and published in the weekly "OGGi" magazine.
-The study definitively recognised Grand Officer Adamo Fanetti, grandfather of the current owner of the Sant'Agnese Estate, as the "legitimate patron of the Vino Nobile di Montepulciano".
-Following Adamo's death, his son Giuseppe, having learnt the arts of wine-making from his father, carried on the running of the estate with the same passion and tenacity that has always distinguished the development of the farm.
-His fortuitous intuition was to invest all his energy and savings in the farm, in the midst of the full economic boom of the 1960s and 1970s, which was luring many farmers away from the countryside, seduced by the appeal of the industrial miracle.
-Today, the continuity of the estate has been entrusted to his daughter, Elisabetta.
+Adamo was one of the foudners and early promoters of the wines of Montepulciano, eventually helping to create the Vino Nobile di Montepulciano DOCG.

-The estate encompasses 112 hectares of land on the slopes below the old town centre of Montepulciano.
-18 hectares are given over to vineyards, 12 to olive groves, and the rest to arable land and woodland.
-The vines are meticulously taken care of by the owner and her colleagues, who together administer the summer pruning, the thinning of the grapes, and the scrupulous selection of the grapes at harvest time.
+The vineyards are located right in the middle of the Nobile zone, 3km from the historical center of Montepulciano.
+The oldest one dates back to 1964, while the youngest was planted in 2000.
+The vines are meticulously taken care of by the owner and her colleagues, who together administer the winter pruning, the thinning of the grapes, and the scrupulous selection of the grapes at harvest time.
 Vine density is 3,000 plants per hectare, and the land is of Pliocene origin, comprised primarily of sandy clay.